serverlessworkflow/specification/specification.md

 }
 ```

-we can then define a workflow definition:
+we can use this expression in the workflow "version" parameter:

 ```json
 {